 Statistical Analysis with Missing Data Workshop: Methods and Applications in Health Studies

-The most recent Statistical Analysis with Missing Data Workshop was on June 20-21, 2023.
-Sign up below to hear about the next training!
+The next Statistical Analysis with Missing Data Workshop will be Summer 2024.
+Sign up below to hear about registration opening!

 The Statistical Analysis with Missing Data Workshop is a two-day intensive workshop of seminars and hands-on analytical sessions to provide an overview of concepts, methods, and applications for statistical analysis of health studies with missing data.